pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step5.md

       1. Select `Secrets` from the side menu.
       1. Click `New repository secret` (the button is to the right of the "Actions secrets" heading)
       1. Set the name of the secret to `PACTFLOW_TOKEN_FOR_CI_CD_WORKSHOP`
-      1. Paste in the Pactflow API token value you copied in the previous step.
+      1. Paste in the PactFlow API token value you copied in the previous step.
-2. Update your workflow files in GitHub to point at your Pactflow Broker
+2. Update your workflow files in GitHub to point at your PactFlow Broker
-   1. In Pactflow:
+   1. In PactFlow:
        1. Go to Settings > API Tokens.
        2. Click the `COPY PACTFLOW BASE URL` button
    2. In Github:
        1. Open your forked `example-bi-directional-provider` project (`https://github.com/<your-username>/example-bi-directional-provider`)
           1. Open `.github/workflows/build.yml`
           2. In the upper right corner of the file view, click 🖊️ to open the file editor.
-          3. Update the value of `PACT_BROKER_BASE_URL` to the base URL of your own Pactflow account.
-You can easily get this by clicking the COPY PACTFLOW BASE URL button on the API Tokens page in Pactflow.
+          3. Update the value of `PACT_BROKER_BASE_URL` to the base URL of your own PactFlow account.
+You can easily get this by clicking the COPY PACTFLOW BASE URL button on the API Tokens page in PactFlow.
           4. Press the green `Commit changes` button
 3. View the build:
    1. In Github: